pivotal/docs-tap/workloads/using-functions.hbs.md

 To create a function project from an accelerator:

-1. From the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) portal, click **Create** on the left navigation bar to see the list of available accelerators.
+1. From Tanzu Developer Portal, click **Create** on the left navigation bar to see the list of available accelerators.

    ![Screenshot of Tanzu Developer Portal.
 The create button in the left navigation menu has been selected.](images/create-accelerator.png)